pkosurilab/BellaVista/README.md

 > [!NOTE]
-> Gene colors are assigned randomly every time Bella Vista is launched.
+> Gene colors are assigned randomly every time BellaVista is launched.
 So, the gene colors displayed in your window will be different from the image above.
 Refer to our [FAQ](https://bellavista.readthedocs.io/en/latest/faq.html#helpful-napari-tips) on the documentation website for information on how to configure gene colors and other customizable visualization options.
 >
-> To reproduce the same colors every time you launch Bella Vista, refer to the [figure guide](https://bellavista.readthedocs.io/en/latest/figure_guide.html) on the documentation website.
+> To reproduce the same colors every time you launch BellaVista, refer to the [figure guide](https://bellavista.readthedocs.io/en/latest/figure_guide.html) on the documentation website.
 <br/>

 For an exact reproduction of the screenshots above, please refer to the figure guide: [Reproducing sample figures (Xenium)](https://bellavista.readthedocs.io/en/latest/figure_guide.html#reproducing-sample-figures-xenium) on the documentation website.

-### To run Bella Vista with your own data, refer to the tutorials on the [documentation website](https://bellavista.readthedocs.io/en/latest/tutorials.html).
+### To run BellaVista with your own data, refer to the tutorials on the [documentation website](https://bellavista.readthedocs.io/en/latest/tutorials.html).